The Tenant of Wildfell Hall — A

 Ask whether someone has read any Brontë, and you'll likely be regaled with

 opinions about Charlotte's Jane Eyre and Emily's Wuthering

 Heights.
-Far less known is the literary output of the third (youngest) Brontë sister, Anne.
+Far less known is the literary output of their younger sister Anne.

-Only recently (winter/spring, 2018) have I added Anne's The Tenant of
+In 2018, I finally added Anne's The Tenant of

 Wildfell Hall to the list of Brontë books I've read.
 I've also added it to two other overlapping but